jhap1982/giveituruguay/1999/1999-06-19 - Irvine Meadows Amphitheatre (KROQ Weenie Roast), Irvine, CA, USA/README.md

 ## Setlist

-Emit Remmus
+1. Emit Remmus
-Give It Away
+2. Give It Away
-Scar Tissue
+3. Scar Tissue
-If You Have to Ask
+4. If You Have to Ask
-Around the World
+5. Around the World
-Soul to Squeeze
+6. Soul to Squeeze
-Suck My Kiss
+7. Suck My Kiss
-Right on Time
+8. Right on Time
-Under the Bridge
+9. Under the Bridge
-Me and My Friends
+10. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-The Power of Equality
+11. The Power of Equality

 ## Notes